eProsima/Fast-DDS/examples/C++/DDS/DeadlineQoSExample/README.md

 ## Application description

-This example illustrates the Deadline QoS feature on a FastRTPS Application.
+This example illustrates the Deadline QoS feature on a FastDDS Application.

 To launch this example open two different consoles:

-In the first one launch: ./DeadlineQoSExample publisher
+In the first one launch: ./DDSDeadlineQoSExample publisher
-In the second one launch: ./DeadlineQoSExample subscriber
+In the second one launch: ./DDSDeadlineQoSExample subscriber

 ## Application behaviour